AdaGold/solar-system/README.md

 ## Primary Requirements
 - Create a `SolarSystem` class with an `@planets` instance variable.
 - Create an initialize method which should take a collection of planet names and store them in an `@planets` instance variable.
-- Create a method to add a planet to the list.
+- Create a method that adds a planet to the list (not using user input).
 - Create a method which will return, **not print**, a list of the planets as a String in this style:

 ```bash